LuciusColt/CAIN/content/Handbook/Game Mechanics/Defiance/Gate.md

 - Can you see where you are going?
 - Are you calm and concentrated?

 On at least one ‘1’, you end up in a different location nearby your destination, but the Admin chooses where.
 On a double 1, you end up somewhere else briefly before arriving at your final destination.
-Not only are you off target, but you also take 2d3 damage.
+Not only are you off target, but you also take 2d3 stress.